Hydration, hydration, hydration.

 So here is a little summary for you, to get know these ingredients better.

-Our skin requires both oils, and water rich ingredients in order to be healthy.
+Our skin requires a mixture of both oil rich, and water rich ingredients, in order to be healthy.

-Natural botanical oils found in skin care, mimic the skin’s natural oil, which is known as sebum.
+- Some natural botanical oils found in skin care such as jojoba or squalane, mimic the skin’s natural oil, which is known as sebum.

 The article the best moisturiser for dry skin is worth reading, if you’d like to find out more about the role of moisturisers.